-Management is responsible for the preparation and fair presentation of these financial statements in accordance with Bangladesh Accounting Standards and Bangladesh Financial Reporting Standards, the Companies Act 1994, Bangladesh Securities and Exchange Commission Rules 1987 and other applicable laws and regulations.
+Management is responsible for the preparation and fair presentation of these financial statements in accordance with generally accepted accounting principles, the Companies Act 1994, Bangladesh Securities and Exchange Commission Rules 1987 and other applicable laws and regulations.
 This responsibility includes: designing, implementing and maintaining internal control relevant to the preparation and fair presentation of financial statements that are free from material misstatements, whether due to fraud or error; selecting and applying appropriate accounting policies; and making accounting estimates that are reasonable in the circumstances.